vault-courier/vault-courier/README.md

 ## Security

-This library is currently under-development.
+This library is currently under-development, so use `.upToNextMinor` in your Package.swift when depending on `vault-courier`.
+It's likely we'll have breaking changes between minors pre-1.0.
 Please try it out and give us feedback!
 Please do not use it in production.
 If you believe you have identified a vulnerability in VaultCourier or any of its related repositories please do not post this in a public forum, do not create a GitHub Issue.
 Instead please responsibly disclose by contacting us at contact@beamsplitter.co.

 ## License